 Students should have above average writing, reading, and analysis skill as well as the recommendation of their Sophomore or Junior Social Studies teacher.
-Students may take only one Economics course (Introduction to Economics, Beginning Economics, Macroeconomics, Microeconomics, or AP Economics).
+Students may take only one Economics course at a time.

 Summer reading is required for this course.